 - Enjoy it and make sure to consume it immediately.

 And there you have your quick and easy meal!
-This article showed you how you can microwave your favorite scrambled eggs with butter in just 2 minutes as well as some helpful tips to make sure you do it right.
+This article showed you how you microwave scrambled eggs with butter in just 2 minutes and some helpful tips to ensure you do it right.

 Now you don’t need to spend too much time cooking for breakfast (or any meals, seriously).
 All you need is your microwave and you’re ready to go!